 The role of blood sugar in your overall health is extremely important to understand for quite a few reasons, and it’s also helpful to know how alcohol affects blood sugar.

 Table of Contents

-What’s Blood Sugar?
+What is Blood Sugar?

 So, what role does alcohol play in all of this and how does alcohol affect blood sugar?

 Along with the potential for your blood sugar level to go too high or low, many medicines for diabetes aren’t compatible with drinking alcohol.
 If you do have diabetes and you’re concerned with alcohol and blood sugar interactions, you should plan on checking your levels both before and after drinking.
 It’s also important to check levels before going to bed to make sure that you don’t enter into a period of hypoglycemia while you’re asleep.
 Be especially careful about medicating high sugar levels caused by alcohol use, as these can drop suddenly, causing a dangerous episode of hypoglycemia.

-The American Diabetes Association does have guidelines regarding alcohol and blood sugar, and how alcohol affects blood sugar.
+The American Diabetes Association does have guidelines regarding alcohol and blood sugar and how alcohol affects blood sugar.
 Some of their recommendations include:

-- If you have diabetes, you shouldn’t drink when your blood sugar levels are low, or you have an empty stomach
+- If you have diabetes, you shouldn’t drink when your blood sugar levels are low or you have an empty stomach.

-- People with diabetes shouldn’t count the calories in an alcoholic drink as a carbohydrate choice in their meal plan
+- People with diabetes shouldn’t count the calories in an alcoholic drink as a carbohydrate choice in their meal plan.

-- Certain types of alcoholic beverages may be more detrimental for people with diabetes, including heavy craft beers
+- Certain types of alcoholic beverages may be more detrimental for people with diabetes, including heavy craft beers.

 The amount of carbs and sugar varies in every alcohol, so it’s important to pay attention to labels and serving sizes when considering safe alcohol and blood sugar practices.